-Had Eleanor and I not opened up to each other about something so personal, something so many of our pre-grief friends couldn’t support us through, we never would have found our amazing grief friendship.
-Had we not opened up about our grief here on our little corner of the internet, we wouldn’t have found so many new grief friends – all of our amazing readers.
+Had Eleanor and I not opened up to each other about something so personal—something so many of our pre-grief friends couldn’t support us through—we never would have found our amazing grief friendship.
+Had we not opened up about our grief here on our little corner of the internet, we wouldn’t have found so many new grief friends: all of our amazing readers.
 You share your losses with us in the comments here and on social media.
-You support us when we open up about our pain and you let us support you when you are having more bad days than good.
+You support us when we open up about our pain.
+You let us support you when you are having more bad days than good.

 Grief does re-write your address book, but that isn’t always a bad thing.
 Sometimes we get to write in new names.
 I am so glad I got to add Eleanor’s name to my address book, and together we are so glad we have gotten to add so many of you to our list of grief friends.

-Spread the word so we can all expand our grief-friend circle- share this post!
-Then subscribe to get all our posts right to your inbox.
+Spread the word so we can all expand our grief-friend circle.
+Subscribe to get all our posts right to your inbox.

 We wrote a book!